nguyennm1024/OSCaR/README.md

 @inproceedings{nguyen2024oscar,
-  title={OSCaR: Object State Captioning and State Change Representation}, author={Nguyen, Nguyen and Bi, Jing and Vosoughi, Ali and Tian, Yapeng and Fazli, Pooyan and Xu, Chenliang}, booktitle={Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics (NAACL)}, year={2024}
+  title={OSCaR: Object State Captioning and State Change Representation}, author={Nguyen, Nguyen and Bi, Jing and Vosoughi, Ali and Tian, Yapeng and Fazli, Pooyan and Xu, Chenliang}, booktitle={North American Chapter of the Association for Computational Linguistics (NAACL)}, year={2024}
 }